 IAS 28 prescribes the accounting for investments in associates and sets out the requirements for the application of the equity method when accounting for investments in associates and joint ventures.
-This amendment is effective for annual periods beginning January 1, 2013 with earlier application permitted.
+This amendment is effective for annual periods beginning on or after January 1, 2013.